ITSulu/it-projects-llc-odoo-saas-tools/README.md

 System to sale and manage odoo databases.

-These addons are mainly focus on integrating Odoo with [Pídela.App](https://pidela.cl/) Services.
+These addons are mainly focus on integrating Odoo with [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) hosting.

 | Module | Description |
 |--------|-------------|